twilio/twilio-live-interactive-video/README.md

 The passcode will expire after one week.
 To generate a new passcode, run `npm run serverless:deploy -- --override`.

+#### Max Stream Duration

+The app is configured to automatically end a stream after it has been running for 30 minutes.
+This limitation is in place to limit [charges applied to your Twilio account](https://www.twilio.com/live/pricing) during early testing.

+Max duration is specified when the reference backend creates a `MediaProcessor`.
+To change the max duration edit [this source code]((https://github.com/twilio/twilio-live-interactive-video/blob/6e4966a01dcc1fddb36e45d10b4281263d34d9db/serverless/functions/create-stream.js#L88)).

 ### Use the web app

 When you visit the URL for your deployed live streaming application, you'll first see a screen where you can enter your name.
 Then, you'll be prompted to either create a new streaming event and join the stream's Video Room as the event host, or join an existing event as either a speaker in the stream's Video Room or a stream audience member.